nexendrie/menu/docs/index.md

 ?>
 ```

 Method isAllowed return true if the item should be shown, else false.
-All conditions are service in DI container, so they can depend on other services.
 It accepts one argument.
+All conditions are registered as services in DI container, so they can depend on other services.